Cyfrin/Updraft/courses/formal-verification/3-gasbad/14-persistent-ghosts/+page.md

 }
 ```

 This would technically _solve_ our HAVOC problem, but it's worth considering that while this make our proof `valid`, it does not allow it to be `sound`.
-Simple put, these external calls _could_ change the value of variables in storage, but the use of the `persistent` keyword is effectly choosing to ignore this.
+Simple put, these external calls _could_ change the value of variables in storage, but the use of the `persistent` keyword is effectively choosing to ignore this.

 ### Wrap Up